You've just added:

 Ox harr1 pagerwithtealoverlay

-The Oxford-Harrington Rare Disease Scholar Award accelerates promising discoveries from academic labs toward clinical practice by providing funding and expert therapeutics development support to researchers in the UK, US, or Canada.
-Administered by the Oxford-Harrington Rare Disease Centre (OHC), a collaboration between the University of Oxford and the Harrington Discovery Institute at University Hospitals in Cleveland, Ohio, this grant offers guaranteed funding of USD$100,000 or £100,000, along with drug and business development support from Harrington's Therapeutics Development Center.
-Past recipients of Harrington awards may submit new proposals, with multiple submissions encouraged from each institution.
+The Oxford-Harrington Rare Disease Scholar Award accelerates promising discoveries from academic labs toward clinical practice by providing funding and expert therapeutics development support to researchers in the UK, US, and Canada.
+This program offers guaranteed funding of $100,000 or £100,000, along with drug and business development support from Harrington Discovery Institute's Therapeutics Development Center.
+The award also includes

 Learn More